Binge

 * Binge drinking can encourage sexual promiscuity.
 This means that people may be more at risk of catching sexually transmitted diseases or it could lead to unwanted pregnancies.

-Cause of Withdrawal Symptoms
+of Withdrawal Symptoms

-Common Withdrawal Symptoms
+Withdrawal Symptoms

-The most common withdrawal symptoms that people will experience include:
+withdrawal symptoms that people will experience include:

 * Shaking or body tremors